 Though Chrisman got off light with only a seven-year sentence for aggravated assault (scheduled to be released in September 2020), it was a proud moment for the Phoenix activist community.
-But if former Phoenix cop Sergio Virgillo did not testify against Chrisman during the trial, the killer would have walked (despite Juan Martinez, aka the Jodi Arias prosecutor, representing the state).
+But if former Phoenix cop Sergio Virgillo did not testify against Chrisman during the trial, the killer would have walked.
+Juan Martinez, aka the Jodi Arias prosecutor, represented the state versus Christmas.

 The Phoenix Police Union threw Virgillo under the bus in an effort to protect Chrisman during the trial.
 Virgillo also became the most hated cop on the force by his fellow cops.
-They did everything in the book (besides kill him) to discredit Virgillo.
+They did everything in the book to discredit Virgillo, besides kill him.
 But the facts spoke for themselves, particular when Chrisman told Rodriguez right before he killed him, “I don’t need a warrant motherfucker.”
 Virgillo retired from the Phoenix Police Department after 20 years on the force, following Chrisman’s conviction.
 He is now an investigator for the Maricopa County Public Defender’s Office.

 Baltimore Police first pushed the story that Suiter was shot in the head by a suspect during a homicide investigation.
 The caveats that Suiter was shot with his own gun by the suspect, while in uniform, with his partner, were added later.
 In the 10 years OP-NAT EYE has been online covering these types of stories, nobody has killed a cop and not been found, or at least identified, within a few days.
 Even Christopher Dorner, the former Los Angeles cop who crossed the “thin blue line,” only remained at large nine days.